Acrylic Stucco Textures: Choosing Fine, Medium, or Coarse Sand

-In the evolution of exterior cladding, Acrylic Stucco (often called Synthetic Finish) has changed the game.
-Unlike traditional cement which relies on water for curing, acrylics are essentially high-performance, aggregate-infused paints that cure by drying.
+In the evolution of exterior cladding, Acrylic Stucco (often called Synthetic Finish) has revolutionized texture consistency.
+Unlike traditional cement which relies on heavy trowel techniques, acrylics are essentially high-performance, aggregate-infused coatings that cure by evaporation.

-This chemistry allows for a range of textures that traditional cement struggles to match in consistency.
-Because the material is factory-mixed, the aggregate size is precise, allowing us to dial in the exact roughness or smoothness of your home’s skin.
-This guide breaks down the specific texture grades available in acrylic systems and how to choose the right one for your architecture.
+Because the material is mixed in a factory, the sand aggregate size is precise.
+This allows homeowners and architects to dial in the exact roughness or smoothness of the home’s skin.
+This guide breaks down the specific texture grades available in acrylic systems.

-1. The Science of Aggregate: It’s All About the Sand
+1. The Science of Aggregate: Controlling the Grit

-Acrylic stucco textures are defined by the size of the aggregate (crushed quartz or silica) suspended in the resin.
+Acrylic stucco textures are defined by the size of the aggregate (crushed quartz or silica) suspended in the bucket.
 The larger the rock, the heavier the texture.

 Free Assessment